scp756-221/course-site/docs/a3/page.md

 Experiment with `ekn` to terminate your instance.
 Try a few cycles of `erun`+`eps`+`ekn` and examine the output.

-Review the `epkg` macro which is a generalization of `erun` to access other machines.

-Finally, consider `esshn` which allows you to `ssh` into an instance by name.
+Refer to the documentation at the repo under the AWS folder. ([WIP URL](https://github.com/overcoil/c756-quickies/tree/spring-2023/AWS))

 These macro operate on three pieces of information:
 * The "instance type"--the hardware that you wish to use.
 (The `INSTANCE` variable inside `.ec2.mak`.)
 * The AMI id--the operating system/software to run on this hardware.
 (The `IMAGE` variable inside `.ec2.mak`.)
 * The user-id--this is a detail of the AMI which you've selected.
 (The `SSH_USER` variable inside `.ec2.mak`.)

-The key idea behind these macros is to automate the tracking of the instance-id and public IP address (which are hard to remember) with the use of the mnemonic name (which is arguably easier to keep tabs of).
+The key idea behind this macro package is to simplify the tracking of the instance-id and public IP address (which are hard to remember) with the use of a mnemonic name (which is arguably easier to keep tabs of).
+Azure uses a similar system though Microsoft defers to you to supply the name.
+The macro package here uses a [handy naming service](https://frightanic.com/goodies_content/docker-names.php).

 When you are satisified, locate the AMI used in Assignment 2 and find the appropriate package to launch a machine.
-(You will invoke it along the line of `epkg <somepackage>`.)
+(You will invoke it along the line of `erun <somepackage>`.)

 ~~~bash
 # copy the data and CR token over